Student Steps to Success

 The completion of these steps will expedite the enrollment process and greatly enhance chances for educational success.
 The College encourages all new students to participate in the STEP Program.

-STEP ONE – Application for Admission: Submit the Application for Admission and have transcripts mailed to the Admissions and Records Office.
+STEP ONE – Application for Admission: Submit the Application for Admission and have any outside transcripts mailed to the Admissions and Records Office.

 STEP TWO – Orientation: Register for the course COUN 10 College Success or complete orientation online or in-person to receive information about educational programs, policies, and procedures of the College and the development of a Student Education Plan.

-STEP THREE – Assessment and Placement: All new matriculated students are required to participate in assessment and placement.
-Following the guidelines of AB705, Monterey Peninsula College has implemented a new process for placement into English and math courses.
+STEP THREE – Assessment and Placement: Following the guidelines of AB 1705, Monterey Peninsula College has implemented a new process for placement into English and math courses.
+All students are eligible for transfer level English and Math.
+Students should consult with a Counselor for guidance on which English and Math course they should complete.

-STEP FOUR – Counseling/Advisement (Education Plan): There are multiple options for meeting with a counselor: scheduling an appointment, sending an email, or drop-in to speak with a counselor by phone.
-Visit the Counseling & Academic Advising webpage, www.mpc.edu/counseling, for more information and links to connect with a counselor or to complete a Student Education Plan.
-All students receiving veteran’s benefits must meet with a counselor to complete a Student Education Plan.
+STEP FOUR – Counseling/Advisement (Education Plan): There are multiple options for meeting with a counselor including in-person, phone, zoom, or drop-in.
+Visit the Academic Counseling webpage for more information and links to connect with a counselor or to complete a Student Education Plan.
+All non-exempt students must meet with a counselor to complete a comprehensive education plan.

 New transfer students who have completed orientation at another college should file the Orientation Exemption Form with the Student Outreach and Retention Department.
 This form is available at the Orientation website at www.mpc.edu/orientation.
-If orientation was not completed at another college, you can complete the online orientation through your student portal.
+If orientation was not completed at another college, you can complete the online orientation.
 More information about orientation is available at www.mpc.edu/orientation.

-STEP SIX – Registration: Upon the student’s completion of assessment and placement, orientation, and counseling/advisement, check the priority registration dates in the Admissions and Records section of the MPC website, www.mpc.edu/admissions.
+STEP SEVEN – Registration: Upon the student’s completion of assessment and placement, orientation, and counseling/advisement, check the priority registration dates in the Admissions and Records section of the MPC website, www.mpc.edu/admissions.

 The Student Equity and Achievement (SEA) Program, established in Education Code (EC) 78222, supports the transition of new students into the College by providing services that promote academic achievement and successful completion of degrees, transfer preparation, career technical education certificates, and career advancement.
 SEA Program services include orientation, counseling/education planning, and follow-up support.
 Students must complete assessment and placement, orientation, and an education plan prior to their priority registration time.